natalieagus/50005-2023/_os_notes/week6-2_directories.md

 <img src="/50005/assets/images/week6/7.png"  class="center_seventy"/>

-> In the above example, there's a directory (blue border), with five entries in it, each pointing to a separate file (pink circle).
+> In the above example, there's a directory with five entries in it (inside the rectangular border), each pointing to a separate file (the circles).

 This way we can say that all files are contained in the <span style="color:#f77729;"><b>same</b></span> directory, which is easy to support and understand.
 The square nodes are the file names (inside the directory), and the circle nodes are files.